albertaloop/T_SWE_2022_2023/Firmware/canbus_one_teensy_two_nodes/README.md

 # Starter CANBus network
+Test basic CANBus implementations using two nodes connected to the same Teensy 4.0

 * On the left : _Arduino Serial Monitor_.
 Shows CANBus nodes with IDs 0x{100,500} transmitting and receiving on the CANBus network
 * On the right: _pulseview_.
 D1 is connected to the CANL line.
 Note the CAN row is garbage (expects CANRX, I set it to CANL)